sayonaramemori/Full-learning-record/shell_linux/install_tutor.md

 ### Remove Ubuntu
 1. Enter Windows
 2. Find disk manager, delete the volumn of Ubutun
-3. Open terminal with adminstrator permission(To show Boot)
+3. Open terminal with adminstrator permission(To show Boot, diskpart if no such cmd found)
     1. list disk
     2. select disk [num of UEFI]
     3. list partition